Changes proposed for the Finance bill 2020 – Are you prepared?

 - Kindertransport compensation for Inheritance tax (IHT)

-Clear House Accountants are specialist Accountants in London who have years of experience working with businesses of all shapes and sizes.
+Clear House Accountants are specialist in London for accountancy who have years of experience working with businesses of all shapes and sizes.
 Our accountants are trained and developed in the latest methods of accounting and tax and have to keep up to date with all legislative changes so as to add maximum value to our client’s businesses.